agheadley/halite/README.md

 - add exports
 - need to add archive button, list of assessments to include archive data so you can downloads
 - add Pupil link - same file as for pupils, parents, but they have no RAGs etc
+- add delete assessments record and links results records in mdal from manage/

 # _Pupil.svelte